KauzClay/docs-tap/services-toolkit/tutorials/direct-secret-references.hbs.md

 [Cloud Foundry documentation](https://docs.cloudfoundry.org/devguide/services/user-provided.html).

-This tutorial demonstrates a procedure to bind a new application on Tanzu Application Platform to an existing PostgreSQL database that exists in Azure.
+This tutorial demonstrates a procedure to bind a new application on Tanzu Application Platform to a PostgreSQL database in Azure.
 However, the steps are applicable to any backing service that you want to connect to.

 ## <a id="about"></a> About this tutorial